rust-lang/rfcs/text/0000-const-type-inference.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 - Impact of Not Doing This: Rust code remains more verbose than necessary, especially in complex scenarios, and macro authors face challenges with type specifications.
+- Alternative: Allowing the naming of function types as in [#3476](https://github.com/rust-lang/rfcs/pull/3476) may help resolve some of the cases where type inference is needed.

 # Prior art
 [prior-art]: #prior-art